julelang/manual/src/common-concepts/arrays.md

 ```

 ## Access to Elements and Indexing
 Index system is simple.
-Starts at `0` and continue step by step, it is never not be negative and float.
+Starts at `0` and continue step by step.
+Negative and floating-point indexes are considered invalid / not allowed for indexing.

-Arrays is use indexes to access elements and assignment.
+Arrays use indexes to access elements and assignment.

 For example:
 ```jule